-In April 2010, the Company issued 80,000 rule 144 shares to consultants are part of their compensation in exchange for their services.
-These shares were issued in reliance on an exemption from registration available under Regulation D of the Securities Act of 1933, as amended.
+In April 2010, the Company issued 80,000 rule 144 shares to consultants are part of their compensation in exchange for their services and not for resale to the public.
+The valuation was determined on the date the Agreement was signed.
+These shares were issued in reliance on an exemption from registration available under section 4(2) of the Securities Act of 1933, as amended.
+The consultant is a public relations company for technology companies and has been operating in the same business for a number of years and would be considered a sophisticated investor.
+The consultant had direct access to NetSol's financial and business materials and is able to assess any risks that may related to the Company's securities.

 In April 2010, the Company issued 30,000 rule 144 shares to outside board members as part of the their compensation for serving on the board of directors for the 2009-2010 term.
-The shares were issued in reliance on an exemption from registration available under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration available under section 4(2) of the Securities Act of 1933, as amended.
+All board members have direct and continuous access to the Company's financial and business materials and filings and are able to identify any risks that may be related to the shares.
+In addition, the board members have continuous and direct contact with the senior executives of the Company and may clarify any questions that they may have surrounding the shares issued as part of the compensation.

 In April 2010, the Company issued 187,500 rule 144 shares to three named executive officers as part of their executive compensation package approved by the Company's compensation committee.
-The shares were issued in reliance on an exemption from registration available under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration available under section 4(2) of the Securities Act of 1933, as amended.
+All of the executive employees in this transaction have direct knowledge, experience and access to the Company's financial and business information.
+The executives are all accredited investors and can bear the economic risk of the issued securities, if any.

-In June 2010, the Company issued 322,788 shares as part of a conversion of Note issued in 2009 to Solomon Strategic Holdings, Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation D of the Securities Act of 1933, as amended.
+In June 2010, the Company issued 322,788 shares as part of a conversion of Note issued in 2009 to Solomon Strategic Holdings, Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated, accredited and non-US investor and otherwise qualifies under the exemption.

-In June 2010, the Company issued 322,778 shares as part of a conversion of Note issued in 2009 to the Tail Wind Fund Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation D of the Securities Act of 1933, as amended.
+In June 2010, the Company issued 322,778 shares as part of a conversion of Note issued in 2009 to the Tail Wind Fund Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated accredited and non-US investor, and otherwise qualifies under the exemption.

-In June 2010, the Company issued 163,576 shares as part of a conversion of Note issued in 2009 to Tail Wind Advisory Management Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation D of the Securities Act of 1933, as amended.
+In June 2010, the Company issued 163,576 shares as part of a conversion of Note issued in 2009 to Tail Wind Advisory Management Ltd. The shares underlying the note were held over six months and are exempt from registration as available under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated accredited and non-US investor, and otherwise qualifies under the exemption.